 Consciousness is awareness.
 Deciding to be conscious is a choice.

-Sometimes it’s a tough choice because when you become aware and allow yourself to see clearly, you might have to let go of some of your cherished illusions.
+When you become aware of what’s really going on around you, and allow yourself to finally see clearly, it can often seem bleak, at first.
+What’s worse is that you might have to let go of some of your cherished illusions, the ones in which you really immersed yourself.

 You may have to destroy old ways of seeing and being, if you want to become fully aware of what’s happening inside of you and around you.
 Destruction and disillusion are part of becoming conscious.